 One factor that makes Jewish funeral planning so stressful is that there has been a long-standing tradition that bodies are buried within 24 hours after death.
 Given how far-flung people’s families are, trying to make such arrangements on such a tight schedule often creates a great deal of hardship—not to mention expense.

 My advice, as someone who has worked with many families in this tough situation, is to be kind to yourself.
 Don’t make yourself miserable with the punctilious following of ancient rules.
 How many other Jewish “rules” do you follow?
 If your answer is “not many” — ask yourself why it is important to strictly follow this particular rule.

-Should the burial of body or cremains happen with the first week after death?
+Should the burial of body or cremains happen within the first week after death?
 Yes, definitely.
 If it can happen without too much pain in the first few days after death – great, even better.
 But please, don’t add to the heartache of your family by taking on herculean efforts to accommodate this kind of rapid-fire schedule.
 Also, don’t plunge family members into debt because they had to go out and pay $1,000 for a rush-rate plane ticket.

 Think about what works for you.
 Keep your mind open.

 Step Two: Discuss the Pros and Cons of Burial vs. Cremation

 Unless your loved one has left explicit directions on what she wants done with her remains, your family is left to make this difficult choice.

 “Wait a minute!”
 You might be saying.
 “I thought Jews don’t cremate their dead!!?”

 It is true that in the Torah (in the biblical era, circa 500 BCE) Jews favored burial.
 It’s worth pointing out, however, that they were living in an arid desert, so what other options did they really have? – Not many.